One repo. One runner. Zero infrastructure.

 ---

-name: morning-brief
+name: priority-brief

 category: productivity